pratikshelar87/privacy-policy-summarizer/README.md

 ## Usage
 - Click on the extension icon in the Chrome toolbar to open the popup.
 - The extension will automatically extract and summarize the privacy policy of the current webpage.

+## Configuration
+- Ensure that the `manifest.json` file includes the necessary permissions and icons.
+- Update the AI provider API keys in the `src/popup/aiProvider.js` file.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.